hayes/pothos/packages/deno/packages/plugin-relay/README.md

 `builder.node` will create an object type that implements the `Node` interface.
 It will also create the `Node` interface the first time it is used.
 The `resolve` function for `id` should return a number or string, which will be converted to a globalID.
-The `loadOne` and `loadMany` methods are optional, and `loadMany` will be used if both are present.
-These methods allow a nodes to be loaded by id.
-The relay plugin adds to new query fields `node` and `nodes` which can be used to directly fetch nodes using global IDs.
+The relay plugin adds to new query fields `node` and `nodes` which can be used to directly fetch nodes using global IDs by calling the provided `loadOne` or `laodMany` method.
+Each node will only be loaded once by id, and cached if the same node is loaded multiple times inn the same request.
+You can provide `loadWithoutCache` or `loadManyWithoutCache` instead if caching is not desired, or you are already using a caching datasource like a dataloader.

 Nodes may also implement an `isTypeOf` method which can be used to resolve the correct type for lists of generic nodes.
 When using a class as the type parameter, the `isTypeOf` method defaults to